FREQUENTLY ASKED QUESTIONS

 We're building the game around "living starships" so that every last meter of your ship matters, and can be built or destroyed at a whim while in multiplayer.
 Below are features that are very important to us with Blockade Runner:

-- Build, fly, destroy, crew, commandeer, and have fun with your friends in the upcoming multiplayer Sandbox mode.
+- Build, fly, destroy, crew, commandeer, and have fun with your friends.

 - Powerlines, fuel, gravity wells, heat dispersion, turrets, weight -- every part of your ship will make a difference.